Managed, Registered, and Unregistered Devices

 • 302 Redirect URL to a custom URL.

-As long the Unregistered device has an IP address in the inputted CIDR range, it will receive an HTTP status code and a custom message presented to the device user (such as “Please install the Banyan App and register your device” or redirect them to the configured redirect URL.
+As long the Unregistered device has an IP address in the inputted CIDR range, it will receive an HTTP status code and a custom message presented to the device user (such as “Please install the desktop app and register your device” or redirect them to the configured redirect URL.

 Service-level settings